domino14/aerolith-infra/deploy/kubernetes/README.md

 ### ingress

 We are using the publicly available nginxinc ingress controller.
-We do SSL termination in `webolith-ingress.yaml`, see `secret-tls.yaml`.
+We do SSL termination in `webolith-ingress.yaml`.
 The controller configs are in `nginx-ingress-rc.yaml`.

 The ingress directs traffic to `webolith` and `nginx-static` services based on the path.

-No solution yet for automatic updating of the TLS secrets.
-I may need to script LetsEncrypt.
+Automatic SSL renewal through `cert-manager`; `see ssl-renew-notes.md`

 ## Deployment